EpiCompBio/welcome/notes_technical_documentation_tools.rst

 Jupyter notebooks
 #################

 For exploratory analysis these_ might be a great solution.
 They are very flexible, can mix languages, keep plots, code, text together.
 See an example of a publication of RNA-seq here_ and a blog_ with some tips and info.
 A notebook server_ is needed to run properly.

+R markdown_ v2 is another excellent option in this regard.
+See also R Markdown to Word_.
+If you're running analysis locally (on a laptop) R notebooks and Jupyter and probably far better than rst and Sphinx for reports.

 .. _these: https://jupyter.readthedocs.io/en/latest/index.html